dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 As you can see, we get a nice list of macOS installers.
 If you need a particular versions of macOS, you can select it by typing the number next to it.
 For this example we'll choose 10:

 ![](../images/installer-guide/mac-install-md/munki-process.png)

-* **macOS 12 and above note**: As recent macOS versions introduce changes to the USB stack, it is highly advisable that you map your USB ports (with USBToolBox) before installing macOS.
-  * <span style="color:red"> CAUTION: </span> With macOS 11.3 and newer, [XhciPortLimit is broken resulting in boot loops](https://github.com/dortania/bugtracker/issues/162).
-    * If you've already [mapped your USB ports](https://dortania.github.io/OpenCore-Post-Install/usb/) and disabled `XhciPortLimit`, you can boot macOS 11.3+ without issues.

 This is going to take a while as we're downloading the entire 8GB+ macOS installer, so it's highly recommended to read the rest of the guide while you wait.